chandella07/Netapp_Test_Automation/README.md

 > Before executing test cases please fill the parameter details in config.yaml file.

+> Install the required framework libraries, defined in requirement.txt using below command.

+  `pip install requirements.txt`

-> Below python packages are required:
+> Below python packages are used in this framework:
 ```
 robotframework
 SSHlibrary
 Process
 pyyaml
+sphinx
 ```